Time-evolving psychological processes over repeated decisions: Methods

-We used the $\textrm{IS}^2$ method to estimate marginal likelihood for each of the LBA models.
-Appendix A discusses the mixtures of normal proposals that were used to obtain the proposal distributions for the parameters and random effects (see particularly the material around Equation~\ref{eq:refreshcond}).
-We then ran the $\textrm{IS}^{2}$ algorithm with $M=10,000$ importance samples to estimate the log of the marginal likelihood.
-The number of particles used to obtain the unbiased estimate of the likelihood is set to $R=500$, and the Monte Carlo standard errors of the log of the marginal likelihood estimate were obtained by bootstrapping the importance samples.
-More detail about the $\textrm{IS}^2$ method is provided by \cite{tran2019robustly}.
+We ran the PMwG algorithm with the number of particles fixed at $R=250$.
+Three different sampling stages are employed; in the initial stage, the first $1,000$ iterates are discarded as burn-in; the next $4,000$ iterates are used in the adaptation stage to construct the efficient proposal densities for the random effects for the final sampling stage; finally, a total of $10,000$ MCMC posterior draws are obtained in the sampling stage.
+For inference about the models' performance, we extended the importance sampling based method of \citet{tran2021robustly}, called $\textrm{IS}^{2}$.
+This robustly and efficiently estimates the marginal likelihood of each dynamic model, thus supporting inference via Bayes factors.
+We ran the $\textrm{IS}^{2}$ algorithm with $M=10,000$ importance samples to estimate the log of the marginal likelihood.
+The number of particles used to obtain the unbiased estimate of the likelihood was set to $R=500$, and the Monte Carlo standard errors of the log of the marginal likelihood estimate were obtained by bootstrapping the importance samples.
+The details of the estimation methods are given in online supplements which include statistical properties related to our new algorithms and practical computational details.
+The code to implement all the algorithms is available from the same site (\url{http://osf.io/x29wb}), along with material which demonstrates the statistical robustness of the methods, including a simulation study showing that our methods appropriately recover the data-generating process and data-generating parameters of the models.